GilesStrong/website/_pages/03_contributions.md

 # Scientific outreach and public engagement

 1. Continual blogging at [gilesstrong.github.io/website/](https://gilesstrong.github.io/website/), and author of 42 blog posts over at [amva4newphysics.wordpress.com](https://amva4newphysics.wordpress.com).
 Mainly covering academic life and technical explanations of both physics and machine learning.
+1. Participating scientist in ["I'm a Scientist Get Me Out of Here"](https://imascientist.org.uk/) (General Science - 2021 round) - a public engagement and scientific outreach initiative enabling school students to chat live with scientists about their work and what being a scientist is like.
 1. Joint main presenter at the 40th PubhD de Lisboa, speaking on  Machine learning in HEP to the general public
 1. Attendee of the AMVA4NewPhysics and INSIGHTS Outreach Workshop - CERN, Switzerland, September 2018.
 1. Co-moderator for a results presentation and discussion between high schools during the 2018 International Physics Masterclasses.